adelDjidji/timer/README.md

 ### Acceptance Criteria

 - Replace the imported data file with 'global' state to populate the `Record` components.
-- `util/mockFetch` contains a `mockFetch` utility which you should use to retrieve the data and store in state.
+- `util/mockFetch` contains a `mockFetch` utility which you should use to retrieve the data and store in state - Redux, which has already been configured for you.
-- You have three options for state management:
-  1. Redux, which has already been configured for you.
-  2. `useReducer` hook, which is preferable if you do not choose Redux.
-  3. React Context

 - The data should be stored in an extensible manner.
 Imagine if we had to store hundreds of records, not just ten.
 - If you choose Redux all your work should live in `src/services/records`.
 Some notes on the service:
   - The `index.js` file must export a valid Redux reducer named `records`.
 A placeholder has been added for you.